AlexanderFabisch/gmr/paper/paper.md

 it from a Bayesian GMM of scikit-learn.
 The prediction process for regression is not available in scikit-learn and, thus, will be provided by gmr.

-Note that while sklearn's the function GaussianMixture.predict exists, it does not perform regression.
+Note that while sklearn has the function GaussianMixture.predict, it does not perform regression.
 This function computes the index of the Gaussian for which the inputs have the highest probability.
 Furthermore, multi-modal regression often requires a more complicated interface to extract